Ayomipo18/crustA/README.md

 npm run start
 ```

-- Open your browser and paste this http://localhost:3000/docs to see the swagger documentation
+- Open your browser and paste http://localhost:3000/docs to see the swagger documentation

 - You can reach out to me ayomiposolaja@gmail.com for clarity or questions regarding the project.

+### Note
+- On swagger, you don't need to add prefix "Bearer " to the jwt token but you must have this prefix if you are using postman to test.